VascoPires/VascoPires.github.io/_pages/about.md

 > <i class="fas fa-quote-right"></i><br />
 > —&nbsp;Elijah Aron & Jordan Young

 Hi!
 Welcome to my corner of the internet.
 My name is Vasco and I am currently doing my Ph.D. and working as a researcher at the [Institute of Designing Plastics and Composite Materials](https://www.kunststofftechnik.at/en/konstruieren) and lecturer at [MUL](https://www.unileoben.ac.at/en/).
-Most of my work revolves around simulating composite materials, diving into how they behave and finding ways to improve them.
+If you’re interested in my academic and engineering work, you’ll find plenty to explore in the navigation bar.

 <!--
 It is a fascinating area with a lot of challenges, and I hope my work, even in small ways, can contribute to advancements that make a difference — whether that's in exploring new planets, improving satellite surveillance, or reducing the weight and emissions of aircraft.
 -->

-I am passionate about teaching and mentoring, always looking for ways to make learning more engaging and interactive, especially through visualization techniques.
-This was the main reason for the creation of my YouTube channel, where I am planning to post content soon, so stay tuned for that.
-On the side, I enjoy writing
+I am passionate about teaching and mentoring, always looking for ways to make learning more engaging and interactive, especially through visualization and animations.
+This was the main reason for the creation of my YouTube channel, where I am planning to post content soon - so stay tuned for that.

+On the side, I enjoy writing about topics that excite me.
+My blog is where I share book reviews and personal lessons on various subjects, often focused on improving different areas of life.
+It’s a space where I reflect, learn, and connect with others who are on similar journeys.

+Thanks for stopping by, and I hope you find something here that resonates with you!

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test